DanBriSyk/UofG-MicroCT/XRM-Reader/Readme.md

-# XRM to TIFF/BMP Converter
+# XRM to TIFF/PNG Converter

-This Python script provides a graphical user interface (GUI) for batch converting XRM files (a proprietary microscopy data format) to TIFF or BMP image formats.
+This Python script provides a graphical user interface (GUI) for batch converting XRM files (ZEISS proprietary microscopy data format) to TIFF or PNG image formats.
 It recursively searches a user-specified directory for XRM files, extracts image data, and saves the converted images in the same directory as the source XRM files.

 ## Features

--   **User-friendly GUI:** Simple and intuitive interface for selecting input directory and output format.
+-   **User-friendly GUI:** Simple and intuitive interface for selecting input files or directory and output format.
 -   **Batch Conversion:** Processes all XRM files within a directory and its subdirectories.
--   **Output Format Selection:** Allows users to choose between TIFF and BMP output formats.
+-   **Output Format Selection:** Allows users to choose between TIFF and PNG output formats.
 -   **Progress Tracking:** Displays a progress bar to monitor the conversion process.
 -   **Error Handling:** Robust error handling for missing or invalid XRM data.
 -   **Image Rescaling:** Rescales image intensity using percentile-based clipping for improved visualization.
+-   **Input Selection Prompt:** Prompts the user to choose between selecting files or a directory.
+-   **Logging:** Logs processing information and errors to `xrm_converter.log`.

 ## Dependencies

 -   Python 3.x
--   `tkinter`: For GUI creation (standard library).
+-   `PyQt5`: For GUI creation.
+Install using `pip install PyQt5`.
 -   `pathlib`: For file path manipulation (standard library).
 -   `numpy`: For numerical operations and array manipulation.
 Install using `pip install numpy`.
 -   `olefile`: For reading XRM file structure.
 Install using `pip install olefile`.
 -   `scikit-image (skimage)`: For image processing (rescaling, saving).
 Install using `pip install scikit-image`.
+-   `logging`: For logging processing information and errors (standard library).

 ## Installation